- Our pick of the best new cars for 2018

 Sharing a platform with the latest Nissan Navara NP300, the X-Class has little need to deviate from the multi-link rear and refined chassis, though some additional stiffening has been applied to the frame.

 The interior represents a significant move upmarket over its Nissan and Renault platform mates, with a fully bespoke dashboard and seating, distinctive vents and Mercedes’ own Comand multimedia and navigation system.
+Pure, Progressive and Performance trim levels are available.

-Power will initially be provided by the same 2.3-litre turbo diesel as the Navara, in single (X220d) and twin (X250d) turbo forms for 163hp and 190hp respectively.
+Power is initially be provided by the same 2.3-litre turbo diesel as the Navara, in single (X220d) and twin (X250d) turbo forms for 163hp and 190hp respectively.
 A choice of six-speed manual and seven-speed dual-clutch automatic transmissions are offered, paired to a selectable part-time four-wheel drive system.

 Later in the year, the 258hp V6 X350d will not only increase the power available to the X-Class, it will introduce full-time four-wheel drive with 7G Tronic transmission and Dynamic Select.